Electric Field Distortions in Surface Ion Traps with Integrated Nanophotonics: Results

 {Next, we study the effect of the electrode thickness on the field distortion as presented in figure \ref{fig:te}.} Our results demonstrate that increasing electrode thickness reduces both the displacement of the $E_\mathrm{rf,r}$ minimum in x-y plane and the residual RF field along the trap axis.
 This improvement is due to the reduction of the edge effects.
 Edge effects arise when the geometry of the electrode, such as sharp edges or boundaries, introduces non-uniformities in the electric field, especially near the edges.
 The aperture in a thinner electrode has a more pronounced field distortion at its edges, because the field lines are less confined and can spread outward more easily, leading to larger variations in the trapping field.
 This behavior is similar to that seen in larger capacitors, where the influence of edge effects is diminished as the length of the capacitor (or in our case, the thickness of the electrode) increases.
+However, increasing the electrode thickness also imposes geometric constraints, as excessively thick electrodes may obstruct the outcoupled laser beam, leading to a trade-off between reduced field distortions and optical access.